Finance for Haulage Services: Helping your busieness go further

 Asset Finance solutions include:

 Hire Purchase works exactly as it sounds.
-You ‘hire’ the vehicle until you’ve paid enough to ‘purchase’ it.
+You ‘hire’ the vehicle until you’ve paid enough to ‘purchase’ it and become its owner.

 You’ll normally have fixed monthly repayments so you can manage cashflow during the term.